Rafael Anton Irisarri

-Rafael Anton Irisarri is an American composer, multi-instrumentalist, producer and mastering engineer based in New York.
+Rafael Anton Irisarri is a United States composer, multi-instrumentalist, producer and mastering engineer based in New York.
 He is predominantly associated with post-minimalist, drone and electronic music.

-His compositions have been described by Jefferson Petrey as "a dual perspective close-up focus on the micro textures of rustling static-filled sonic surfaces with the wide-open distant tree lined horizons of sunset at dusk."
-PopMatters depicted his music as "sensual, propulsive, and shrouded in mercurial darkness" while Drowned in Sound praised Irisarri: "...
-His ear for a soul-crushing melody continues to shine through the album's dense caverns of reverb."

-Irisarri is also known as the main member of electronic music/shoegaze act The Sight Below, and signed to American label Ghostly International.
+Irisarri is also known for being the main member of electronic music/shoegaze act The Sight Below, and signed to American label Ghostly International.

 Influences

-Irisarri cited in an interview with German magazine De:Bug as having been inspired by classical composers like Mahler, Satie, Debussy, and Wagner, and contemporary musicians like Kevin Shields, Robin Guthrie, and Harold Budd.
-He also cites French existentialist philosopher Albert Camus and Uruguayan short story writer Horacio Quiroga as influences, and lists Le Petit Prince by Antoine de Saint Exupéry as one of his all-time favorite books.
+Irisarri is influenced by classical composers like Mahler, Satie, Debussy, and Wagner as well as contemporary musicians like Kevin Shields, Robin Guthrie, and Harold Budd.
+He also cites French existentialist philosopher Albert Camus and Uruguayan short story writer Horacio Quiroga as influences, and lists Le Petit Prince by Antoine de Saint-Exupéry as one of his all-time favorite books.
 He considers filmmakers David Lynch, Jan Švankmajer, Werner Herzog, and Julio Medem as continuous sources of inspiration.

 In a radio interview with the ABC in Sydney, Irisarri goes into further detail, describing to Quiet Space radio host Paul Gough the process behind The North Bend as inspired by "this region (American Pacific Northwest), and not just with the fairly obvious 'rainy, gloomy skies' clichés, but more in the folk, cultural traditions and pop-culture references (think of David Lynch and his television-defining narrative Twin Peaks).
 They sort of helped me create an audio postcard of this beautiful area of the United States."

 Live performances

 Irisarri travels frequently to perform live throughout Europe, North America, Australia and the Middle East.
-Highlights include concerts at Barcelona's Sónar, Detroit's DEMF, Montreal's MUTEK, and Krakow's Unsound.
+Highlights include concerts at Barcelona's Sónar, Detroit's DEMF, Montreal's MUTEK, and Kraków's Unsound.
 Aside from electronic music festivals, Irisarri has presented his works at multidisciplinary arts events, including Milan's prestigious MITO SettembreMusica festival and Israel Festival in Jerusalem.

 In his live performances, Irisarri utilizes real-time signal processing, chaining together a series of custom-made looping software to achieve the textural density of his recorded works and favors improvised performances.
 This characteristic has earned Irisarri recognition from peers like Pantha Du Prince.

 In December 2010, Irisarri released, through his Bandcamp store, a collection of live recordings performed at selected cities worldwide.